CarolinaFernandez/CarolinaFernandez.github.io/_posts/2014-09-21-Upgrade-Django-1.2.3-to-1.4.5.md

 #### DATABASES structure

 In our case, we provide settings files to be modified by the user.
-The `DATABASES` structure should be added into your app's static settings, far away from any potential modification from the user's side.
+The <code>DATABASES</code> structure should be added into your app's static settings, far away from any potential modification from the user's side.
 In any case, the user is not interested in this structure, right?

 ```python
 DATABASES = {